dimagi/commcare-hq/docs/overview/architecture.rst

 Synchronous processing
 ~~~~~~~~~~~~~~~~~~~~~~
-Form and case data in CommCare ALWAYS follow the same pathway through the system regardless of whether the data
+Form and case data in CommCare always follows the same pathway through the system regardless of whether the data
 originated from a mobile device (as in the diagram below), from Web Apps, an external integration or from an
 internal process such as case update rules.